CosmWasm/cosmwasm/IBC.md

 }
 ```

-##### Acknowledgement Processing
+##### Acknowledging Errors

 A major issue that is unique to `ibc_packet_receive` is that it is expected to
-often reject an incoming packet, but it cannot abort the transaction.
+often reject an incoming packet, yet it cannot abort the transaction.
 We
 actually expect all state changes from the contract (as well as dispatched
 messages) to be reverted when the packet is rejected, but the transaction to
 properly commit an acknowledgement with encoded error.
 In other words, this "IBC